-How to Make a Timesheet That Provides Value
+How to Make a Useful Timesheet

 You send a quick email to your team that they need to fill out their timesheet for the week.
 You can hear one collective and disheartened sigh.
 “Awwww…do we have to?” they reply.
 You would think that you are asking a bunch of three-year olds to eat their broccoli, but you’re not.
 You’re asking a group of grown professional men and women to enter what they did for the week so billing can be completed or the information can be used as a basis for providing estimates to the next project coming up.